-9.1 Checklist: Fire in the engine
+9.1 Checklist: Fire in the motor

-- · Stop the engine.
+- Stop the motor.

-- · Steer the boat up against the wind, if possible.
+- Steer the boat up against the wind, if possible.

 - Make sure all passengers have life jackets.

-- · If necessary:
+- If necessary:

 - Evacuate the passengers.

 - Call for sea rescue.

-- Shut off fuel and main power switches.
+- Shut off main power switch.

-- · Extinguish the fire.
+- Extinguish the fire.

-- Wait until fully certain that the fire has been extinguished before opening the engine cover.
+- Wait until fully certain that the fire has been extinguished before opening the motor cover.

-Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.
+Carefully open the motor cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.

-- Put out possible smoldering fires with water.
+• Put out possible smoldering fires with water.